On 23 October 2009 Parkside became a Foundation School Supported by a Charitable Trust (Parkside Community Trust).

 - Leading on a Successful Free School bid for an Autism Specialist School called 'The Wherry School'.

 - Supporting the development of a national network of leaders in special education.
-The Executive Head is currently Chair of the Federation of Leaders in Special Education (FLSE).

 - Supporting the development of 'Trust Norfolk SEN'.
 A collaborative group of eleven special schools in Norfolk.